GROCERY STORE LAYOUT

 DESIGN FEEDBACK AND FINDINGS:

 Design feedback included conducting stakeholder interviews to find confluence between customers and the grocery store as a business, and sharing designs before I chose leave them out.
+This included product blockchain and using the topography of the store ceiling.

-- Product blockchain.
-“Checkout where that potato came from, fertilizers used and how long the trucking period took.”
+- Product blockchain: “Checkout where that potato came from, fertilizers used and how long the trucking period took.”

-2. Employee empowerment.
-Using the store’s layout (topography) to move products from the floor to the back for online purchases.
+- Store layout: Using the store’s layout (topography) to move products from the floor to the back for online purchases.

 My role was both researcher and designer.

-As a part of my SVC UX Fundamentals class, I worked with another classmate to share information to better approach our design challenge.
+As a part of my SVC UX Fundamentals class I worked with another classmate to share information to better approach our design challenge.
 Working on two different designs, mine the grocery store layout, their’s a mobile application, I found our collaboration and different perspectives to be beneficial.